 We may earn a small commission if you sign up for a service or product from this page.
 This does not affect our rankings and it does not cost you anything.
 Learn more about how we make money and our review process on our advertising disclosure page.

-Fundrise is best for both accredited and non-accredited investors, especially if you're just starting out.
+Fundrise is best for both accredited and non-accredited passive real estate investors, especially if you're just starting out.
 With a minimum investment of only $10, Fundrise is one of the most accessible real estate investing platforms on the market.

 Real estate investments have proven to be lucrative throughout the years.
 They can experience growth, minus the erratic fluctuations and stringent capital requirements often involved with the stock market.
 Given that it’s highly resistant to market volatility, it’s no wonder why real estate investing attracts all kinds of investors.

 While investing in real estate is generally safer, it can also be more tedious.
-Real estate investments often include copious amounts of paperwork and toil, as opposed to the stock market, which is optimized for digital and mobile.
+Real estate investments often include copious amounts of paperwork and toil, unlike the stock market, which is optimized for digital and mobile.

 Fundrise is one such platform that has gained tremendous popularity thanks to its very low minimum investment requirement and user-friendly website, which hosts all the tools you’ll need to start building a solid portfolio.

 Fundrise offers a diverse selection of investment packages, with a relatively low barrier of entry of only $500.
-There are a total of 5 packages to choose from, with those being more attractive to high-risk investors being at $10,000 and $100,000, respectively.
+There are five packages to choose from, which are more attractive to high-risk investors at $10,000 and $100,000, respectively.

 Fundrise primarily invests in online REITs (eREITs), eFunds, and an Interval Fund.
 It focuses on resources based on your selected package and investment plan.
 Choosing the Basic package and beyond also enables your portfolio to invest via IRA, with greater degrees of control for asset allocation the higher the package gets.